grame-cncm/faustdoc/src/manual/faq.md

 # Frequently Asked Questions

-## When to use `int` or `float` cast ?
+## When to Use `int` or `float` Cast?

-The [Signal Processor Semantic](../manual/introduction.md#signal-processor-semantic) section explains what a Faust program describes.
-In particular Faust considers two type of signals: *integer signals* and *floating point signals*.
-Mathematical operations either occur in the domain of integer numbers, or in the domain of floating point numbers, depending of their types, read [here](../manual/syntax.md#numbers).
+The [Signal Processor Semantics](../manual/introduction.md#signal-processor-semantic) section explains what a Faust program describes.
+In particular Faust considers two types of signals: *integer signals* and *floating point signals*.
+Mathematical operations either occur in the domain of integer numbers or in the domain of floating point numbers, depending on their types, read [here](../manual/syntax.md#numbers).
 Using explicit [int cast](../manual/syntax.md#int-primitive) or [float cast](../manual/syntax.md#float-primitive) may be needed to force a given computation to be done in the correct number domain.

 Some language primitives (like [par](../manual/syntax.md#parallel-composition), [seq](../manual/syntax.md#sequential-composition), [route](../manual/syntax.md#route-primitive), [soundfile](../manual/syntax.md#soundfile-primitive), etc.) assume that their parameters are [Constant Numerical Expressions](../manual/syntax.md#constant-numerical-expressions) of the integer type.
-In this case the compiler automatically does *type promotion* and there is no need to use `int` cast to have the argument be of the integer type (note that an uneeded cast will simply be ignored and will not add uneeded computation in the generated code).
+In this case the compiler automatically does *type promotion* and there is no need to use `int` cast to have the argument be of the integer type (note that an unneeded cast will simply be ignored and will not add unneeded computation in the generated code).

 User interface items produce *floating point signals*.
-Depending of their use later in the computed expression, using explicit `int` cast may be needed also to force a given computation to be done in the correct number domain.
+Depending on their use later in the computed expression, using explicit `int` cast may also be needed to force a given computation to be done in the correct numerical domain.

-## Does select2 behaves as a standard C/C++ like if ?
+## Does `select2` Behave Like a Standard C/C++ `if`?

 The short answer is **no**, `select2` doesn't behave like the `if-then-else` of a traditional programming language, nor does `ba.if` of the standard library.
-To understand why, think of `select2` as the tuner of a radio, it selects what you listen, but does not prevent the various radio stations from broadcasting.
+To understand why, think of `select2` as the tuner of a radio: it selects what you listen to but does not prevent the various radio stations from broadcasting.
 Actually, `select2` could be easily redefined in Faust as:

 ```
 select2(i, x, y) = (1-i) * x + i * y;